zenith110/CMS-Main-Repo/README.md

 A template is provided when creating an issue.

-After this is complete, fork the project and work within that fork.
+After creating an issue, fork the project and work within that fork.

-Once changes are complete, create a pull request and the team will review your pull request.
+Once changes on the fork are complete, create a pull request and the team will review your pull request.